With passengers wholly dissatisfied with the service provided on the railways, is now the time to look for an alternative?

 Undaunted by this evident success, the coalition presses on with a harebrained policy that will see one of the country’s most successful state owned companies move back into the hands of a private monopolist.
 Once again, the taxpayer can only watch and lament as the £200m plus of annual Treasury income is converted into dividends for shareholders.

 As was the case with Royal Mail, investors must be rubbing their hands with glee.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.